 During World War I, an English Soldier finds himself at the mercy of his own people after trying to run away from his duty.

 A few years before the events of the Triangle Shirtwaist Factory fire, Clara Lemlich leads a group of women in a protest to fight against the terrible working conditions that they have been put under in hopes that a tragedy such as the Factory fire will not occur.

-"Late, Late, A Very Important..." was selected to be published in Feels Blind Literary Magazine's Issue #6 coming out in July.
+"Late, Late, A Very Important..." was selected to be published in Feels Blind Literary Magazine's Issue #6 on August 6th, 2021.
 The issue can be accessed via their website: feelsblindliterary.com

 "Late, Late, A Very Important..." was selected for a recorded performance at the POV Festival, hosted by the Playwriting/Screenwriting program at SUNY Purchase College, premiering on April 17th, 2021.
 This performance was directed by Andres Vasquez with Mary Goff as Irina Kauffman, Alexander Osani as VHS, Natalie Bogach as Porcelain Doll, Seth Thompson as Sunken Mattress, and Sara Meade as Marianne Kauffman.
 The recording of this play can be found on Andrada's YouTube channel: Andrada Angileri.

 "We All Fall Down" was performed from March 26th- March 27th, 2021, at SUNY Purchase College as Andrada Angileri's senior capstone project.
 The cast included Andrada Angileri as Nellie Price, John Richard Mateyko as Edwin Eckley, Kaira Rivera as Frieda, Anya Febus-Fernandez as Harriet Price, and Jesse Dickersin as Irving Price.
 The full recorded production can be found on Andrada Angileri's YouTube Channel: 'Andrada Angileri.'